Whole Buildings

 CalNEXT has highlighted this technology family as having high impacts within the Technology Category.

-This technology family refers to single and multi-structure sites that use a common utility connection and encompasses site-level electrical infrastructure needs and capabilities to enable low- or carbon-neutral buildings, demand-flexible end-uses, distributed energy resources, and grid harmonization.
+This technology family refers to single and multi-structure sites that use a common utility connection and encompasses electrical infrastructure site needs and capabilities to enable energy efficient and low- or carbon-neutral buildings, demand-flexible end uses, distributed energy resources, and grid harmonization.

 Opportunities

-Opportunities exist for panel upgrades, with or without smart panels, to clearly separate loads so that critical and uncritical usage can be more easily identified, not only for demand response and demand flexibility opportunities, but also for energy efficiency through daily schedules.
-As sub-transformers age, they give off more heat and have minor electrical losses, operating less efficiently.
-With more electrical equipment being installed through decarbonization, there will be a greater need for upgraded transformers that can handle different voltage requirements.
+Opportunities exist for panel replacements and upsizing, with or without smart panels, to clearly separate loads so that critical and uncritical usage can be more easily identified, not only for energy efficiency through daily schedules, but also for demand response and demand flexibility opportunities, and to increase resiliency in the event of outages.
+In addition, there are opportunities to demonstrate portable energy storage systems providing backup to residences by plugging into a 110-volt outlet.
+As sub transformers age, they give off more heat and have minor electrical losses, operating less efficiently.
+With more electrical equipment being installed through decarbonization, there will be a greater need for upgraded transformers that can handle the added load.

 For projects that directly support demand flexibility such as vehicle-to-everything (V2X), CalNEXT will look for ways to collaborate with existing ET projects.